skoolkid/skoolkit/sphinx/source/man/tap2sna.py.rst

   to place the leading edge of the first pulse (default: ``-2168``); the default value places the trailing edge of the first pulse at time 0, but some loaders (e.g. polarity-sensitive loaders) require ``first-edge=0``
+* ``load`` - a space-separated list of keys to press to build an alternative command line to load the tape (see below)
 * ``pause`` - pause the tape between blocks and resume playback when port 254 is read (``1``, the default), or run the tape continuously (``0``); pausing can help with tapes that require (but do not actually contain) long pauses